 What is the cost of forming an LLC in Florida in a year?

-Apart from the formation fee of $120 (domestic LLC) and $125 (foreign LLC), LLC costs in Florida include $138.75 for Annual Reports every year.
+Apart from the formation fee of $125 (domestic LLC) and $125 (foreign LLC), LLC costs in Florida include $138.75 for Annual Reports every year (failing to file on or before May 1, the penalty is $400).
 LLCs are liable to pay sales tax of 6% every year.

 How long does it take to get an LLC in Florida?